6 Types of Governance Explained: Meaning and Dimensions

 2. Global Governance

-The idea of global governance has its roots in the fact that today the states exist with non-state actors.
-Today alongside states we have the presence of international institutions like the United Nations (UN), the International Monetary Fund (IMF), the World Bank, World Trade Organization (WTO).
-We also have powerful non-state actors like multinational corporations (MNCs), global civil society, and non-governmental organizations (NGOs).
+The idea of global governance comes from the fact that today, states exist alongside non-state actors.
+In addition to states, we have international institutions like the United Nations (UN), International Monetary Fund (IMF), World Bank, and World Trade Organization (WTO).
+There are also powerful non-state actors such as multinational corporations (MNCs), global civil society, and non-governmental organizations (NGOs).

 3. Good Governance